City of Austin Rock Harbour Lift Station Improvements

 Our team provided solutions to the following challenges as part of this project:

-- Due to the different force main configurations, new pumps are required in each phase.
-We worked with the pump suppliers to select pumps that could work with both phases by trimming the impeller instead of installing new pumps for the future phase.
+• Due to the different force main configurations, new pumps are required in each phase.
+We worked with the pump suppliers to select pumps that could work with both phases by replacing the impeller instead of installing new pumps for the future phase.

 Project Results

-For the lift station, KFA submitted 100% design in 2021 including easements and permitting, and construction is expected to be complete by 2025.
-This project increases capacity for wastewater collection and reduces the risk of wet weather overflows.
+For the lift station, KFA submitted 100% design in late 2021 including easements and permitting.
+Bids for the construction work were accepted in April 2022 with Notice to Proceed for Construction in October 2022.
+Construction is expected to be complete by May 2024.
+This project increases capacity for wastewater collection, removes rags from the collection system, and reduces the risk of wet weather overflows.